mcgilldinglab/scCross/README.md

 pip install sccross
 ```

-## Example work-through
+## Example workthroughs
-Example work-through for each dataset in our study can be found in the [examples](https://github.com/mcgilldinglab/scCross/tree/main/examples) forder.
+Example workthroughs for each dataset in our study can be found in the [examples](https://github.com/mcgilldinglab/scCross/tree/main/examples) forder.

 ## Codeocean